Content Warning: Please be advised that this article mentions substance use and other potentially triggering subjects. Read with discretion.

 The most significant difference between a therapist and a psychologist involves the career options for each individual.
 The word "therapist" is often used as an umbrella term to discuss any mental health professional that works in a therapeutic counseling setting, such as counselors, clinical social workers, and marriage and family therapists.
 Psychologists can also work as therapists in clinical practice.

 However, the educational requirements for each job can differ, and someone who calls themselves a psychologist may not be a therapist.
 Psychologists have a PsyD or a Ph.D.
 In these programs, one can focus on research, practice, or a combination of the two.
 Some psychologists may work in research, go on to be professors at a university, become authors, or work in a hospital setting.
-Therapists without this educational background may not have the same career possibilities, although both must undergo similar training and clinical supervision.
+Therapists without this educational background may not have the same career possibilities, although both must undergo similar training and clinical supervision to practice psychotherapy.

 As a further distinction, an individual with a PsyD degree may not do as much research training as a person in a psychology Ph.D. program.
 Someone studying in a Ph.D. program in psychology will often have training in both research and practice.

-Can Psychologists Prescribe Medication?
+Can A Therapist Or Psychologist Prescribe Medication?

 Most psychologists, therapists, and counselors cannot prescribe medications.
 However, in certain states, they have the right to do so if they are appropriately trained in mental health pharmacology.
 However, most individuals go to psychiatrists for medication, as they are medical doctors trained to offer this service.
+In general, your therapist will not be able to prescribe medication.

 Do Therapists And Psychologists Cost The Same?